 The penis is ancient.
 Just in case you were wondering, the oldest known penis dates back 425 million years, and its fossilized remains belong to an arthropod dubbed Colymbosathon ecplecticos, which means “amazing swimmer with a large penis” in Greek.

-It’s worth reflecting on its role in our species’ survival next time you are surprised by how easily your penis is “activated.”
+Anyone surprised by how easily the penis is “activated” might reflect on its role in our species’ survival.
 As far as reproduction is concerned, a false arousal is better than a missed opportunity.

-According to a study from 1991, fetal erections occur most commonly during random eye movement (REM) sleep.
-And, they can happen a number of times each hour.
-No one is quite sure why, but it might just be our body’s way of testing things out and keeping them running correctly.
+According to a study from 1991, fetal erections most commonly occur during rapid eye movement (REM) sleep.
+And they can happen a number of times each hour.
+No one is quite sure why, but it might be the body’s way of testing things out and keeping them running correctly.

-A lot of men might take solace in this fact: our penises are longer than they look.
-In fact, around half of its entire length is housed inside of our bodies.
+A lot of people might take solace in this fact: Penises are longer than they look.
+In fact, around half of the entire length is housed inside the body.

-You might be thinking, “Well, it’s no good to me up there,” but it needs to remain connected to the rest of your anatomy, so it’s probably best that it stays put.
+You might be thinking, “Well, it’s no good to me up there,” but it needs to remain connected to the rest of the anatomy, so it’s probably best that it stays put.

-As you can see from the diagram here, the mass of pink erectile tissue — which comprises the so grandly named corpus cavernosum and corpus spongiosum — extends well into the pelvic region, forming a sort of boomerang shape.
+As we show in the diagram above, the mass of pink erectile tissue — which comprises the so grandly named “corpus cavernosum” and “corpus spongiosum” — extends well into the pelvic region, forming a sort of boomerang shape.

 Let’s lay this one to rest, shall we?
-According to a study published in the journal BJU International, there is no correlation between shoe size and penis length.
+As a 2002 study published in the journal

-Although an older study — which was published in 1993 — did find that penile length was related to both height and foot length, it was a weak relationship, and the authors concluded, “Height and foot size would not serve as practical estimators of penis length.”
+Although an older study, published in 1993, found that penile length was related to both height and foot length, it was a weak relationship, and the authors concluded, “Height and foot size would not serve as practical estimators of penis length.”

 A full bladder is known to stimulate nerves in a similar region to those involved in erections.
-But because females experience something similar — nocturnal clitoral tumescence — bed-wetting prevention is probably not the entire answer.
+However, because people with vaginas experience something similar — nocturnal clitoral tumescence — bed wetting prevention is probably not the entire answer.

 Another potential explanation is that REM sleep is linked with switching off cells that produce noradrenaline in the locus coeruleus, which is in the brainstem.
 These cells inhibit the tone of the penis.
 So, by reducing the inhibition, the penis becomes erect.

 Whatever the reason behind nocturnal erections, they can be useful as a diagnostic tool.
-If a man has difficulty achieving an erection when awake but becomes erect when he sleeps, it is an indication that there is a psychological issue, rather than a physical one.
+If it is difficult to have or maintain an erection while awake, but not during sleep, this can point to an underlying psychological cause, rather than a physical one.

-So, we’ve established that we can get erections in the womb and during sleep, but this is perhaps even more surprising: the death erection.
-Also called angel lust or terminal erection, it happens in the moments after death.
+So, we’ve established that erections can occur in the womb and during sleep, but what is perhaps even more surprising is: the death erection.
+Also called “angel lust” or a terminal erection, it happens in the moments after death.

-As I’m sure you are aware, there is no bone in your penis, which is fairly unusual for mammals.
-However, it is still possible to break your penis.
-It most commonly occurs during vigorous sex, although it has been documented to happen to men who fell out of bed with an erection.
+There is no bone in the penis, which is fairly unusual for mammals.
+However, it is still possible to break the penis.
+This most commonly occurs during vigorous sex, although doctors have also documented it in people who have fallen out of bed with an erection.

 Penile fracture, as it is known, is actually the rupture of the fibrous covering of the corpora cavernosa, which is the tissue that becomes erect when engorged with blood.